Bariatric Surgery Program

-Bariatric Surgery Support Groups are available at Immanuel Medical Center, Lakeside Hospital, and Mercy Hospital – Council Bluffs.
+Bariatric Surgery Support Groups are available at Immanuel, Lakeside, and Mercy Council Bluffs.
 The support group meets monthly with a new topic for education and conversation each session.
 For more details, please see our schedule.

 Understanding Morbid ObesityThe original definition of morbid obesity was any individual who was greater than or equal to twice their ideal body weight, or greater than or equal to 100 pounds above their ideal body weight as determined by the 1983 Height and Weight Standards of the Metropolitan Life Insurance Company.
 Morbid obesity could also be defined by the amount of total body fat although this value is not easily obtained.
 Normally 20 to 25 percent of body weight is fat.

 The modern definition of obesity is based on body mass index (BMI) as presented

 in the Practical Guide to the Identification, Evaluation and Treatment of Overweight